 Guest post by Caleb Allison.

 Caleb Allison usually prefers his films slow, cryptic or menacing and doesn’t always understand why.
-A master’s student at Indiana University, Caleb studies home-video cultures, film history, and production and distribution industries.
-He is an unrestrained collector of The Criterion Collection, film cameras and projectors, and sometimes believes he was unjustly born in the wrong era.
+A Ph.D. student at Indiana University, Caleb researches home-video cultures, film history, and production and distribution industries.
+He is an unrestrained collector of the Criterion Collection, a fan of Super 8 home movies and a Tarkovsky nut.